CRST Truck Accident

-Common Causes of a Large Commercial Vehicle Accident
+Common Cause of a Large Commercial Vehicle Accident

-According to the NHTSA (National Highway Traffic Safety Administration), many accidents in the United States, including large commercial trucks involve:
+According to the NHTSA (National Highway Traffic Safety Administration), many truck accidents in the United States, including large commercial vehicles, involve:

-- Distracted Driving - Truckers are often distracted while looking at their GPS device, talking on a smartphone, reading text messages or emails, or eating/drinking beverages while driving.
+- Distracted Driving - Truckers are often distracted while looking at their GPS device, talking on a smartphone, reading text messages or emails, grooming, talking to passengers, or eating/drinking beverages while driving.

-- Driving Drowsy - Maintaining tight schedules often means the trucker must drive for hours on end, which can lead to fatigue and drowsy driving.
+- Driver fatigue - Maintaining tight schedules often means the trucker must drive for hours on end, which can lead to fatigue and drowsy driving.

 - Improper Use of the Lane - Motorists will often underestimate the amount of space they have when merging or performing passing maneuvers.
-Large commercial vehicles are limited in their capacity to make fast changes due to poor visibility and the length of space required to come to a complete stop.
+A large commercial vehicle is limited in its capacity to make fast changes due to poor visibility and the length of space required to come to a complete stop.

-- Aggressive Behavior - Any aggressive behavior by a motorist involved in a collision could kill, injure, or maim innocent victims, including passengers and other drivers.
+- Aggressive Behavior - Any aggressive behavior by a motorist in a car or truck involved in a collision could kill, injure, or maim innocent victims, including others in a passenger car.

-Many times, the semi-truck driver has the accident due to erratic movements or because they were driving distracted or while fatigued.
+Many times, the semi-truck driver has an accident due to erratic movements behind the wheel, distracted driving, or tiredness.
 In these cases, the trucker and the trucking company should be held legally liable for causing the crash and all the costs associated with injuries or wrongful death of innocent victims.